lanru2001/The_CE_Shop_CI-CD-Pipeline/README.md

 # aws-cicd-pipeline-project

-AWS CI/CD Pipeline using Github, CodeBuild, CodeDeploy and Code
+AWS CI/CD Pipeline using Github, CodeBuild, CodeDeploy and CodePipeline that automate the entire build and deployment process after a new commit.

 The CI/CD CodePipeline architecture use the tools , platforms and service :